top of page

 The data dilemma is not a technology issue—it’s a human one.
 And it’s only by confronting it that AI in health care can reach its full, fair potential.

-Next in the series (May 20): Unequal Outcomes – We’ll explore how biased algorithms are shaping real-world health care decisions, and what’s at stake when tech goes unchecked.
+Next in the series: Unequal Outcomes – We’ll explore how biased algorithms are shaping real-world health care decisions, and what’s at stake when tech goes unchecked.

 Comments

-© 2025 by CROSS Global Research & Strategy.
+© 2025 by CROSS Global Research & Strategy, LLC.
 Powered and secured by Wix

 bottom of page